-A politician who capitalized on this sentiment is retired military officer Jair Bolsonaro, who ran for president on the 2018 Brazilian election.
-Bolsonaro has held extreme pro-dictatorship views since the 1990s, often calling for mass genocide against politicians and advocating for torture during interviews with him (to put things into perspective, that is just the least outrageous things he has said).
-But whereas he was always viewed as an extremist loon through the 1990s, 2000s and the early 2010s, his ideas were widely embraced near the end of the decade, with him achieving 46% of the valid votes in the first round alone.note Bolsonaro, alongside his running mate Hamilton Mourão (a retired general who also is a major supporter of the military dictatorship and torture advocate), was elected as the currently president of Brazil, to the shock and worry of not just the Brazilian left, but also causing concerns among human rights activists, environmentalists and LGBTQ communities worldwide, as Bolsonaro has largely been appointing other military men for positions of high power and prestige, whom are vocal opponents of human rights and regularly challenge climate change as "a communist plot to destroy world borders".
+A politician who capitalized on this sentiment is retired military officer Jair Bolsonaro, who ran for president during the 2018 Brazilian elections.
+Bolsonaro has held extreme pro-dictatorship views since the 1990s, often calling for the mass murder of politicians and advocating for torture during interviews with him (to put things into perspective, these are some of the least outrageous things he has said).
+But whereas he was always viewed as an extremist loon through the 1990s, 2000s and the early 2010s, his ideas were widely embraced near the end of the decade, with him achieving 46% of the valid votes in the first round alone.note Bolsonaro, alongside his running mate Hamilton Mourão (a retired general who also is a major supporter of the military dictatorship and torture advocate), was elected as the president of Brazil, to the shock and worry of not just the Brazilian left, but also causing concerns among human rights activists, environmentalists and LGBTQ communities worldwide, as Bolsonaro has largely been appointing other military men for positions of high power and prestige, most of whom are vocal opponents of human rights and regularly challenge climate change as "a communist plot to destroy world borders".